grafana/agent/docs/sources/flow/concepts/component_controller.md

 evaluated, configured, and running.

 The component controller only evaluates a given component after evaluating all of that component's dependencies.
-Component which do not depend on another components can be evaluated at any time during the evaluation process.
+Component that do not depend on other components can be evaluated at any time during the evaluation process.

 ## Component reevaluation